MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 ### Purchase order fill rate

-Order fill rate is a metric that measures the percentage of orders that are fulfilled by a supplier within a specified timeframe.
-It is commonly used in the context of inventory management, supply chain management, and e-commerce.
+Order fill rate is a metric that measures the percentage of orders a supplier fulfills within a specified timeframe.
+It's commonly used in the context of inventory management, supply chain management, and e-commerce.

 The purchase order fill rate indicates how well a supplier is meeting demand and fulfilling orders on time.
-A high order fill rate means that the supplier is meeting customer expectations and fulfilling product demand promptly, while a low order fill rate indicates that the supplier is struggling to keep up with demand or experiencing supply chain disruptions.
+A high order fill rate means that the supplier is meeting customer expectations and fulfilling product demand promptly.
+A low order fill rate indicates that the supplier is struggling to keep up with demand or experiencing supply chain disruptions.

 ![Purchase order fill rate KPI report.](media/Purchase-Order-Fill-Rate.png)

-Purchase order fill rate is the ratio of sum of delivered quantities of purchase order lines to that of sum of purchase order lines order quantity in a given a period.
+Purchase order fill rate is the ratio of the sum of delivered quantities of purchase order lines to the sum of purchase order lines order quantity in a given a period.
 The period is expressed in month or week.

 #### Required entities